aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

 The configuration is stored in the home directory(i.e. ~/.aws).
 Therefore, it is not necessarily done in the compute node once it is done in the interacvtive node.

-To reissuing or deleting Access Keys, use the ABCI User Portal.
+To reissuing or deleting Access Keys, use ABCI User Portal.

 ## Operations